pleiszenburg/bewegung/docs/layer_tasks.rst

 Layers can be configured to use a certain :ref:`backend for drawing <drawing>`. ``DrawingBoard`` is the default backend, see :ref:`here <drawingboard>`.
 It does not matter what kind of object a layer method returns as long as it is recognized by one of the currently loaded backends.
 If the canvas was provided by ``bewegung``, a layer method usually does not need to return it - ``bewegung`` will keep a reference on it.
 There are exceptions however: The :ref:`datashader backend <datashader>` for instance requires the user to convert the canvas to an image before the user must in fact return the image from the layer method.

-Layers may have an *offset* from the top-left corner of the video frame, where the y-axes is positive.
+Layers may have an *offset* from the top-left corner of the video frame, where the y-axes is positive downwards.
 The size, i.e. width and height, of a layer must be configured through its backend via the :meth:`bewegung.Video.canvas` method.

 Layers can be post-processed by an arbitrary number of :ref:`effects`.
-Effects are special decorator classes which are stacked on top of the layer decorator.
+Effects are special decorator classes which are stacked on top of the :meth:`bewegung.Video.layer` decorator method.

 The ``Video.layer`` Decorator
 -----------------------------